ajakef/lupine/README.md

 # lupine

+Functions to read in and analyze lupine data files.
+This is still a new and immature body of code and bugs should be expected.

 ### Examples:
 Before running anything below, you need to read in the functions.
 The easiest way to do this is by reading from the github site directly:
 ```source('https://raw.githubusercontent.com/ajakef/lupine/main/read_lupine.R')```